Deer hunting tips – 10 steps to whitetail success

 In addition, you can also use scent eliminator sprays to spray down your hunting clothing, boots, etc before walking to your hunting location.
 Again, there are many available on the market to choose from.

 As we’ve already mentioned, a deer’s nose is a defense mechanism.
 If it smells you, it smells danger.
-So, you don’t want your scent blowing over areas that are holding deer.
+So, you don’t want your scent blowing over areas that are holding deer (the last thing you want to hear is a deer blowing because it smelled you).

 Paying attention to these details is not only important for when you are hunting in your deer stand or blind, but also when you are entering and exiting your hunting location.